franikowsp/eatPrepTBA/README.md

 [![R-CMD-check](https://github.com/franikowsp/eatPrepTBA/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/franikowsp/eatPrepTBA/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of eatPrepTBA is to …
+The goal of eatPrepTBA is provide wrapper functions to interact with the IQB Studio and the IQB Testcenter APIs.
+Moreover, provides some routines for preparing and blending data from these different resources.

 ## Installation